bp4924/py-pdf-reader/README.md

 Uses .venv

+### Set up required dependencies:

-On the command line (Bash):
+On the command line (I used Bash):

-python -m venv .venv
+- python -m venv .venv

-source ./.venv/scripts/activate
+- source ./.venv/scripts/activate

-python -m pip install pyttsx3
+- python -m pip install pyttsx3

-python -m pip install PyPDF2
+- python -m pip install PyPDF2

+---

-## Save a pdf (text only) into the root as story.pdf
+Save a pdf (text only) into the root as story.pdf

-## Run the code, and it will create a story.mp3 file that you can listen to.
+Run the code, and it will create a story.mp3 file that you can listen to.